EdwardLab/binpython/README.md

 # Why BINPython?

 Because:
-no edit to registry
+* no edit to registry
-no extra .dlls（only a single executable）
+* no extra .dlls（only a single executable）
-licensed with agpl3
+* licensed with AGPL-V3.0
-easy to integrate
+* easy to integrate
+* If you need commercial use, please contact us for authorization
 # Usage
 ```
 -h            --help               View this help